How to update the BIOS of your motherboard

 Wait for the BIOS to get updated and then reboot your computer.

-A third method of updating the BIOS involves using the BIOS itself.
+Another method involves using the BIOS itself.
 Some manufacturers include this feature.
 However, it bears a different name from one manufacturer to another.
-For example, if you have an Asrock motherboard, your BIOS will have an Instant Flash utility.
-If you own an Asus motherboard, its BIOS will have an utility called EZ Flash.
+For example, if you have an Asrock motherboard, your BIOS might include a built-in utility called Instant Flash.
+If you own an ASUS motherboard, its BIOS might have a utility called EZ Flash.

-These kinds of utilities usually request that you save the new BIOS file on an external drive or USB memory stick.
-This drive doesn't need to be bootable and there is no command you must run in order to start the updating process.
+These types of utilities usually request that you save the new BIOS file on an external drive or USB memory stick.
+This drive doesn't need to be bootable, and there is no command you must run to start the updating process.
 These utilities automatically detect the presence of the new BIOS file on the drive you selected and start updating the BIOS.
-When the update is finished, reboot your computer and you're done.
+When the update is finished, reboot your computer, and you're done.

-Updating the BIOS is not as difficult as it seems at first but it does require a bit of attention and care.
-If you mess up one tiny little detail, you will have lots of troubles to deal with.
+Updating the BIOS is not as difficult as it seems at first, but it does require a bit of attention and care.
+If you mess up one tiny little detail, you get troubles to deal with.
 Also, things like a power failure during the update process can corrupt the BIOS and make your computer unusable.
-These problems can only be repaired by specialized personnel in computer repair shops or by the manufacturer of your computer.
-Hopefully our guide has helped you go through this process smoothly and without issues.
-If you have any questions or you would like to share more useful advice to other readers, don't hesitate to leave a comment below.
+These problems can be repaired by specialized personnel in computer repair shops or by the manufacturer of your computer or moherboard.
+Hopefully, our guide has helped you go through this process smoothly and without issues.
+If you have any other questions on how to update the BIOS of your motherboard, or if you would like to share more useful advice to other readers, don't hesitate to leave a comment below.